rust-lang-cn/rustwiki.org/README.md

 # rustwiki.org

 This is the source of the [rustwiki.org][https://rustwiki.org] website.
+It includes the official documentation list of Rust.

+## How to Contribute?

+This is a big project with many translations involved.
+You can contribute by reporting errors or suggesting improvements.
+Just open an issue or pull request.

 ## License